 The difference between a Commissioner of Oaths and a Notary Public is the extent of their power.
 The powers of a Commissioner of Oaths are limited in comparison to a Notary Public.
 For example, while a Notary can certify true copies, a Commissioner is unable to do the same.
 Always ask a Commissioner beforehand about what they can do in relation to your document.

 Notarizing documents is a service we offer in our Tantallon, Nova Scotia office.
 Below is a list of a some commonly Notarized documents:

-If you're looking for guidance on this topic our law firm would be happy to help.
-You can call us at (902) 826-3070 to set up a meeting or contact us online.
+If you have any questions about notary’s and commissioner of oaths you can call us at (902) 826-3070 or email us at email@example.com to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.

 By: Amanda Toulany, J.D.